SaiSakethGK/fantasy-baseball-monorepo/README.md

   * If **autoPick** is enabled, I draft from the user’s **queue** first, otherwise pick the **best available** by projected points.
   * If autoPick is disabled, I mark the turn as **SKIPPED**.
 * The UI shows a live countdown and inline status messages (on the clock, auto-drafted, skipped).
-  I also ship notification sounds and (if allowed) a browser notification.
+  I also ship notification sound and (if allowed) a browser notification.

 ### 5.4 Prevent drafting the same player twice